UCLALibrary/LBS/README.md

 - use the --email flag to send an email with the attached report(s) to the recipients

-docker-compose exec django python lbs/manage.py run_qdb_reporter -l docker-compose exec django python lbs/manage.py run_qdb_reporter-y 2017 -m 5 -u 6 -r
+docker-compose exec django python lbs/manage.py run_qdb_reporter -l docker-compose exec django python lbs/manage.py run_qdb_reporter -y 2017 -m 5 -u 6 -r

 -l --list_units - List all the units
 -y --year - Year of the report